davidfavero/localdinkapp/README.md

-# Firebase Studio
+# LocalDink Pickleball App

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application built with Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+## Setup

+This repository is connected to Firebase App Hosting for automatic deployments.

+- **Live Branch:** `main`

+Any commit pushed to the `main` branch will trigger a new deployment.